australia outback

 The bushfire seasons in Australia

-The different fire seasons reflect the varied weather patterns throughout Australia.
-Australia's hot and dry climate contributes to severe bushfires.
-The danger for bush fires increases with low humidity, strong winds and high temperatures.
+Australia's hot and dry climate contributes to severe fire events.
+The danger for wildfires increases with low humidity, strong winds and high temperatures.

-• The Australian centre has its fire season in spring and summer (September to March),
+The Australian centre has its fire season in spring and summer (September to March).

 Bushfires in Australia and the environment